Barnard Castle | Stockton-on-Tees

-Ear Wax Removal
+Ear Wax Removal in Barnard Castle & Stockton-on-Tees

 Ear wax is a naturally occurring, antibacterial, moistening substance made in the ear canal.
-Usually it migrates out of the ear by itself without a problem, however some people experience build-ups from time to time which need professional care.
+Usually it migrates out of the ear by itself without a problem, however, some people experience build-ups from time to time, which need professional care.

 What you can expect